Chidlow

 Income analysis reveals strong economic positioning, with the area outperforming 60% of locations assessed nationally by AreaSearch

-Chidlow's median income among taxpayers was $53,898 in the financial year 2022, according to ATO data aggregated by AreaSearch.
+Chidlow's median income among taxpayers was $53,898 in financial year 2022, according to the latest ATO data aggregated by AreaSearch.
 The average income stood at $76,585 during this period.
-In Greater Perth, the median income was $58,380 and the average was $78,020.
-As of March 2025, current estimates suggest Chidlow's median income would be approximately $60,156 and the average would be around $85,477, based on Wage Price Index growth of 11.61% since financial year 2022.
-Census data indicates that incomes in Chidlow cluster around the 57th percentile nationally.
-Income brackets show that 33.7% of individuals in Chidlow earn between $1,500 and $2,999, with a total of 1,738 individuals falling into this category.
-This is consistent with broader trends across the metropolitan region where 32.0% fall into the same income bracket.
-After housing expenses, 85.4% of income remains for other expenses in Chidlow.
+In Greater Perth, these figures were $58,380 and $78,020 respectively.
+Based on Wage Price Index growth of 14.2% since financial year 2022, current estimates for Chidlow would be approximately $61,552 (median) and $87,460 (average) as of September 2025.
+Census data reveals that household, family and personal incomes in Chidlow cluster around the 57th percentile nationally.
+Income brackets indicate that 33.7% of the community earn between $1,500 and $2,999 annually, with a total of 1,739 individuals falling into this category.
+This is consistent with broader trends across the metropolitan region, where 32.0% of individuals earn within the same income bracket.
+After housing expenses, 85.4% of income remains for other expenses.

 Frequently Asked Questions - Income